Partial Identification of Structural Vector Autoregressions with Non-Centred Stochastic Volatility: Empirical application: identifying tax shocks

-In Figure~\ref{fig:OMEGA} we further illustrate how the SDDRs work by plotting the marginal prior versus the marginal posterior densities of the volatility of the log-volatility parameter associated with our three samples.
-Based on the information from these plots, the SDDRs from equation~\eqref{eq:sddr} can be approximated by the ratio of the marginal posterior ordinate at zero to that of the marginal prior density.
-The figures for the 2023-sample exhibit posterior mass concentrated away from the origin, providing evidence against homoskedasticity.
+In Figure~\ref{fig:OMEGA}, we further illustrate how the SDDRs work by plotting the marginal prior versus the marginal posterior densities of $\omega_n$ associated with our three samples.
+Based on the information from these plots, the SDDRs from Equation~\eqref{eq:sddr} can be approximated by the ratio of the marginal posterior ordinate at zero to that of the marginal prior density.
+The figures for the 2023-sample exhibit posterior mass concentrated away from the origin and the bi-modality discussed in Section~\ref{sec:SVAR-SV}, providing evidence against homoskedasticity.
 Instead, the posterior mass for the 2006- and MR-samples is concentrated about the hypothesis of homoskedasticity, often more than the prior, thus favouring homoskedasticity.
-Figure~\ref{fig:OMEGA} features the marginal prior densities of the volatility of the $\omega_i$ parameters and highlights their essential characteristics discussed in Section~\ref{sec:SDDR}, such as their high concentration about the origin, fat tails, boundedness from above, and flexibility provided by a hierarchical specification, extending the normal prior with fixed variance used by \cite{Chan2016}.

-Finally, we analyse the sequences of conditional variances of the structural shocks that are required to be clearly distinct for partial identification of the shocks to hold according to Theorem~\ref{thm:identification}.
-We plot their posterior means together with 90\% highest posterior density (HPD) intervals in Figure~\ref{fig:HV}.
-The conditional variances are visibly time varying for the 2023-sample.
-The conditional variances of the first shock are significantly different from 1 in six periods in that sample including the mid 70s and mid 80s, individual quarters in 2001, 2002, and 2003, as well as in the first quarter of 2009.
-The variances of the second shock are different from 1 in the first quarter of 1951 only, while those of the third shock have HPD intervals not including 1 in 1950, and in quarters 2 and 3 of 2020.
-The distinctive occurrence times of high volatility periods for the three shocks provide strong evidence for them to be different in these sequences, further supporting the identification via heteroskedasticity in this sample.
+Finally, we analyze the sequences of conditional variances of the structural shocks that are required to be clearly distinct for partial identification of the shocks to hold according to Theorem~A.1.
+We plot their posterior means together with 90\% highest posterior density (HPD) intervals in Figure~\ref{fig:HV}.\footnote{See Supplementary Materials for the centred parameterization version of these time-varying conditional variances.} The conditional variances are visibly time varying for the 2023-sample.
+The conditional variances of the first shock are significantly different from 1 in six periods in that sample, including the mid-70s and mid-80s, individual quarters in 2001, 2002, and 2003, and the first quarter of 2009.
+The variances of the second shock are different from 1 in the first quarter of 1951 only, while those of the third shock have HPD intervals not including 1 in 1950 and quarters 2 and 3 of 2020.
+The distinctive occurrence times of high volatility periods for the three shocks provide strong evidence for them to be different in these sequences, further supporting the identification through heteroskedasticity in this sample.
+In particular, this evidence supports our claim that the first shock is identified as its conditional variances evolve non-proportionally to those of other shocks.